loadero/loadero-py-testui-commands/README.md

 pip install -r requirements.txt
 ```

-The latest tag (or master) always will be the most up-to-date version when
+The latest tag always will be the most up-to-date version when compared to the
-compared to the commands used in Loadero environment.
+commands used in the Loadero environment.

 ## Usage

 These Py-TestUI custom commands were made to simplify local script development
-for usage in Loadero environment.
+for usage in the Loadero environment.
 By using these commands, you can write your
-Loadero script locally and then upload it to Loadero without any changes.
-This
+Loadero script locally and then upload it to Loadero.
+This also allows for more
-also allows for more rapid development because it can be debugged and ran
+rapid development because the script can be debugged and run locally.
-locally.

 To use the commands in your tests, you need to download this dependency to your
 project (as shown in above) and then only import the functions in your